 Move over cotton and bamboo, you’ve got some stiff (but so very soft) competition.
-Buffy, the brand best known for their extra comfy comforters recently released a new product over a year in the making.
+Buffy, the brand best known for its extra comfy comforters, recently released a new product over a year in the making.
 We’re pretty sure these 100% eucalyptus sheets were worth the wait.
 Koala-approved, the fabric is sourced in Austria (not Australia).
-Sustainable as it is chic, eucalyptus is grown using ten times less water than cotton.
+Sustainable as it is chic, the eucalyptus fabric used to make these luxurious sheets requires substantially less energy, water, and toxic chemicals to produce than cotton, and also has a smaller carbon footprint.
 For this launch, Buffy also told bleach to be gone—forgoing synthetic dyes for plant-based color sources.
 So, if you’ve been searching for as-green-as-it-gets, non-toxic sheets, this is pretty much your best bet.

 “As the latest product to join Buffy’s lineup, our naturally-dyed Eucalyptus Sheets reaffirm our campaign to encourage more thoughtful and democratic innovation,” says Buffy founder Leo Wang.
 “We strive to support a new generation of consumers that consciously choose to surround themselves with safe, earth-friendly materials.”

 In addition to being sustainable, this moisture-wicking fabric is a dream for hot sleepers.
-The breathability of eucalyptus allows the body to better self-regulate, which is something we can all appreciate during these last hot days of summer.
+The breathability of eucalyptus allows the body to better self-regulate, which is something we can all appreciate during the hot days of summer.

 Buffy’s second comforter, the Breeze, has a eucalyptus outer layer and inner fill.
 Just as soft and environmentally friendly as the Cloud, the Breeze was engineered for people who tend to sleep on the warmer side.

 While all of these products sound like a dream, they actually live up to the hype.
-The Cloud has over 15,000 5-star reviews for a total of 4.8 stars on Buffy’s website.
+As of early 2021, the Cloud has over 21,000 5-star reviews for a total of 4.8 stars on Buffy’s website.
 It’s also highly rated on Amazon.
 The Breeze is equally coveted.

 After comforters, sheets were naturally (no pun intended) the next step for Buffy.
 While sustainable sheets are nothing new, these are the first sustainable and naturally dyed sheets available for the mass market.
 Most brands of naturally dyed sheets are manufactured in small, artisanal batches.

-Buffy's sheets come bundled in a set, which includes a fitted sheet, top sheet, and two pillowcases.
-The price ranges from $175 for Twin set to $225 for California King.
-The duvet cover is currently sold separately starting at $105 for Twin size and $145 for a King/California King.
+Buffy's sheets come bundled in a set which includes a fitted sheet, top sheet, and two pillowcases.
+The price ranges from $169 for a Twin set to $229 for a California King.
+The duvet cover is currently sold separately, starting at $99 for a Twin size set and $149 for a King/California King.

 Buffy’s sheets are dyed ultrasonically, which, according to the brand, uses sound waves to penetrate the surface molecules of the fibers.
 This method is very energy-efficient and results in a richer color.
 Even more so, it creates a durable product without any chemicals, artificial binders, or toxic run-off water.